Discover Albania : Religions

 Atheists and agnostics

 Between 1967 and 1992, the entire population was officially atheist.
-The anti-religious policies of the Communist dictatorship have left their mark, since, like the writer Ismaïl Kadaré, between 3% and 9% of Albanians still claim to be atheists today.
-In all, between 16% and 30% of Albanians claim no religious affiliation, and over 60% say they are believers but not practicing Christians: a much higher proportion than in the rest of the Balkans.
+The anti-religious policies of the Communist dictatorship have left their mark, with between 3% and 9% of Albanians still claiming to be atheists today.
+In all, between 16% and 30% of Albanians claim no religious affiliation, and over 60% say they are believers but not practicing Christians: a higher proportion than in the rest of the Balkans.
 Generally speaking, claiming to be atheist, agnostic or non-practicing is well tolerated.

 Superstitions: evil eye and "dordolec

-Not very religious, the Albanians are very superstitious.
-As in Turkey or Greece, we find the fear of the evil eye, called here syri i keq or mësysh.
-Inhabitants of all faiths protect their houses with many symbols: garlic braid, glass pendant in the shape of a blue eye(nazar), black cross traced with candle smoke, animal horn, flag, icon of St. George, snowman in winter ...
-But the most common amulet is the dordolec, a term that can be translated as "scarecrow".
-It is most often a stuffed animal or a doll(kukull) that is hung, sometimes for years, in front of a house.
-A duck-shaped buoy or a Smurf figurine can also do the trick.
-If the belief in the evil eye can be found from Iran to Brazil, the dordolec is a typical Albanian parade and has followed the diaspora all over the world.
-However, this custom, which dates back to the Illyrians, is less followed by the Catholic community in the northern part of Albania.
+Not very religious, the Albanians are on the other hand very superstitious.
+As in Turkey and Greece, the fear of the evil eye, known here as syri i keq or mësysh, is prevalent.
+Inhabitants of all faiths protect their homes with a host of symbols: braided garlic, a glass pendant in the shape of a blue eye(nazar), a black cross drawn with candle smoke, an animal horn, a flag, an icon of Saint George...
+But the most common amulet is the dordolec, which can be translated as "scarecrow".
+It's usually a stuffed animal or doll(kukull) that is hung, sometimes for years, in front of a house.
+A duck-shaped buoy or figurine can also do the trick.
+While the belief in the evil eye can be found from Iran to Brazil, the dordolec is a typically Albanian parade and has followed the diaspora around the world.
+This custom, which dates back to the Illyrians, is less common among the Catholic community in the northern part of Albania.